GoyalYatin/Data-Analytics-Science-Learning/README.md

-# DatascienceLearning
+# Data Analytics and Science Learning
+This repo contains practice and learning material and also has
-Practice Jupyter notebooks
+- Various Practice Jupyter notebooks
+- Various Practice spark/zepellin projects